Connor-R/nba_shot_charts/README.md

 - [ ] zEFG% baselines for guards/wings/bigs at each zone.
 - [ ] attempt to create a Points above Replacement for players based on position.
 - [ ] Generate G-League and WNBA charts.

+#### June 2018 Update
+Well I didn't get much done from the to-do list in December.
+Oh well, so it goes sometimes.
+Unfortunately, I will be putting this project on hold for the summer, as I will be out of the country and won't have time to tinker with these features.
+Hopefully when I get back I'll have some more time to work on the features I wanted to back in December.
+In the meantime, I wanted to jot down a few lessons I've learned over the past year-plus working on this project:
+- Start small, and focus on writing good code.
+On this project I dove in too deep at the beginning, and now there is a somewhat intimidating amount of ugly code that I have to sift through to change anything.
+- Write better comments that explain why you chose to do something a certain way.
+- The "Never Write the Same Code Twice" rule is *important*.
+I ignored this when I started the project and it's created a spidery mess in the codesbass
+- Functions should be robust.
+My earlier functions served a single purpose, and thus if I wanted anything slightly different I would have to write a new function, instead of just adding an argument call into the function.
+- Overall, this project has been great and I hope to return to it after the summer.
+It's greatly helped my skills as a data scientist, and I've learned a ton regarding data visualization, negotiating API calls, web scraping, text parsing, and sql database management.